 Cutting kabocha can seem daunting, but it’s very easy to do following my handy tips below!

-- Turn the squash over and either crack it open the rest of the way, or use your paring knife carefully to cut through the bottom of the squash.
+1. Stand the squash upright on a cutting board.
+Insert a paring knife into the top of the squash and cut downward until you reach the bottom, and repeat on the other side.
+Turn the squash over and either crack it open the rest of the way, or use your paring knife carefully to cut through the bottom of the squash.

-- Use the tip of a large spoon to scrape the seeds and stringy insides out of the squash.
+2. Use the tip of a large spoon to scrape the seeds and stringy insides out of the squash.

-- Slice into wedges or cubes.
+3. Slice the squash into wedges or cubes.

 You can cook your squash in the Instant Pot, oven or even your slow cooker!
 Check out details by clicking the links below!

-- Cook your kabocha squash whole in the Instant pot or oven and puree it for soup, risotto or for baking.
+1. Cook your kabocha squash whole in the Instant pot or oven and puree it for soup, risotto or for baking.

-- Grate it and use in baking just as you would carrot.
+2. Grate it and use in baking just as you would carrot.

-- Roast it in wedges or chunks with your favorite seasoning and add to salads or serve as a side dish.
+3. Roast it in wedges or chunks with your favorite seasoning and add to salads or serve as a side dish.

-- Simmer it in chili, curry or soup.
+4. Simmer it in chili, curry or soup.